BettercareHealth/bettercare/maternal-mental-health/0-4-acknowledgements.md

 *Maternal Mental Health* has drawn from material from the Perinatal Mental Health Project’s *Maternal Mental Health: A handbook for health workers*.
 The handbook can be found online at http://www.pmhp.za.org/learn/pmhp-resources.

-The authors would like to acknowledge the contributions made to the content of the handbook by: Emily Baron, Bronwyn Evans, Sheila Faure, Angela Hutchison, Linda Lewis, Ingrid Meintjes, Natasa Meli, Karen Miller, Liz Mills, Songelwa Mobo, Joan Raphael-Leff, Hilary Rosenthal, Lisa Sanders, Bridget Schweitzer, Sarah Skeen and Julie van der Vlugt.
+The authors would like to acknowledge the contributions made to the content of the handbook by: Emily Baron, Bronwyn Evans, Sheila Faure, Sue Fawcus, Angela Hutchison, Linda Lewis, Crick Lund, Ingrid Meintjes, Natasa Meli, Karen Miller, Liz Mills, Songelwa Mobo, Joan Raphael-Leff, Hilary Rosenthal, Lisa Sanders, Bridget Schweitzer, Sarah Skeen, Roseanne Turner, Julie van der Vlugt and Bavi Vythilingum.

 Graeme Arendse created the illustrations (email: [boeta.gee@gmail.com](mailto:boeta.gee@gmail.com)).